FailAcademy/learning/wdp-toronto/_projects/project-04.md

 - Use a WordPress menu (configured through the admin interface) for the main site navigation
 - Use custom post types for additional content types where required (using a functionality plugin)
 - Use custom taxonomies for additional metadata where required (using a functionality plugin)
-- Use custom fields for additional metadata where required (using the Custom Field Suite plugin)
+- Use custom fields for additional metadata where required (using the Advanced Custom Fields plugin)
 - Use Gutenberg blocks to support content layout for all post types
 - Include a widgetized area in the sidebar
 - Enqueue CSS and JS files properly in the theme's functions.php file